jjvanzon/Circular-Language-Spec/broader-view/fundamental-principles-loose-ideas.md

 Whether you connect to members directly or group the connections into interfaces: all the connections are still there, actually you have increased the number of connections by first having to connect to the interface.

-NCL would solve this for a great part and easily show that the low-coupled (high-interfaced) version actually has more connections than the high coupled (low-interfaced) version.
+NCL might solve this for a great part and easily show that the low-coupled (high-interfaced) version actually has more connections than the high coupled (low-interfaced) version.
 In NCL the readability of the highly coupled system might be better than in other languages, especially when the lines might be regroup as they go from sources to targets.
 I just forgot how valuable that part of the notation could be when it comes to reading how systems interface with each other.
-Each grouping of lines could potentially be replaced by an interface, only then you would end up with too many interfaces again.
-NCL with the use of regrouping of lines as they go from sources to targets would make it easier to automatically explicitly define the interfacing points, or make it easier to spot a place in the system in which it looks appropriate to create an interface in between.
+Each grouping of lines could potentially be replaced by an interface, only then you might end up with too many interfaces again.
+NCL with the use of regrouping of lines as they go from sources to targets might make it easier to automatically explicitly define the interfacing points, or make it easier to spot a place in the system in which it looks appropriate to create an interface in between.
 But if you create a derived interface for each user of an interface you have actually applied to concept of low-coupling, yet you have created more complexity by creating an insane amount of interfaces.

 Clearly defined interfaces are still valuable in NCL, and do not all of a sudden become unnecessary, but they DO create more connections, rather than less if you put more interfaces in between.
 However proper interfaces can make the system more readable.